 Because the DVLA is antiquated and unable to cope with the 21st century world we live in, it is only able to process road tax on a monthly or annual basis.
 So if you buy a used car on the 15th of the month, you have to pay road tax for the whole month.
 But the previous owner has already paid road tax for that month, and will not be refunded.
 Therefore the DVLA has effectively double-taxed the vehicle for that month.

 Even if you are giving your car to another family member at the same address, the tax won’t carry over.
 So both buyer and seller have to tax the car for a full month each time a used car is sold or transferred.

-Six million used cars are sold each year in the UK.
+More than eight million used cars are sold each year in the UK.
 Obviously not all of them are already taxed at time of purchase, but it still means that the DVLA is effectively stealing millions of pounds from British motorists each year by double-taxing sold used cars for a month.

 What do you need to do as a seller?

 Since you can’t sell a car with road tax anymore, the existing tax will be cancelled as soon as the DVLA receives notification of the ownership being transferred.